Wild Vietnam: Rare Primates & Mammals 2-Week Expedition

 Summary:

-Join us for our annual Wild Vietnam: Rare Primates & Mammals tour, a 14-Day / 13-Night specialist expedition and our most comprehensive mammal-focused journey across Vietnam.
-Designed specifically for serious mammal watchers, primate-lovers and wildlife photographers, this tour travels from the lowland rainforests of the south to the karst peaks of the north, exploring some of the country’s richest and most biodiverse habitats in search of Vietnam’s rarest and most spectacular mammals.
+Join us for our annual Wild Vietnam: Rare Primates & Mammals tour, a 16-Day / 15-Night specialist expedition and the most comprehensive mammal-focused journey across Vietnam.
+Designed specifically for serious mammal watchers, primate-lovers and wildlife photographers, this tour travels from the lowland evergreen forests of the south to the titanic karst peaks of the north, exploring some of the country’s richest and most biodiverse habitats in search of Vietnam’s rarest and most spectacular mammals.

 This is a group departure tour and is dedicated entirely to mammals, particularly Southeast Asia’s highly threatened primate species, with an itinerary that prioritises diversity, depth, and quality of encounter.
 Over the course of two weeks, we target more than 15 species of primate, as well as 60+ other mammals including civets, squirrels, pangolins, bats, and large ungulates.
-Species such as the Gaur, Mainland Leopard Cat, Northern Pygmy Slow Loris, Annamite Muntjac, Delacour’s Langur, and all three Douc Langurs are among the tour’s core targets, alongside standout smaller mammals like the Black Giant Squirrel, Small Indian Civet, Javan Mongoose, and Particoloured Flying Squirrel.
+Species such as Northern Pygmy Slow Loris, Annamite Muntjac, Delacour’s Langur, Gaur, Hairy-footed Flying Squirrel, Sunda Pangolin, and all three Douc Langurs are among the tour’s core targets, alongside standout smaller mammals like Small-toothed Ferret Badger, Large Indian Civet, Yellow-throated Marten, Particoloured Flying Squirrel and Stoliczka’s Trident Bat.

 What truly sets this expedition apart is the drive for maximum species encounters and diversity.
 We combine traditional tracking and expert fieldcraft with advanced detection techniques, including high-end thermal scopes, red-filtered spotlights, ultrasonic bat detectors, and small mammal opportunities (conducted in partnership with local rangers under conservation permits).
 While much of our mammal work occurs at night, daytime efforts are just as important particularly for primates, squirrels, and bat roost visits, among other key targets.